The rhythm guitar is one of the most important aspects of a song, but can be difficult to get right. Do you feel like your tone is suffering?

 1. The Right Guitar For Rhythm

 The first thing you will need to consider is your guitar.
 If you are playing rhythm, this is one of the most significant factors in getting a great tone.
-Depending on what kind of music you are playing, different guitars will work better than others.
+What kind of music you are playing?
+Different guitars will work better than others.

-For instance, if you are playing heavy metal music, you need a 7-string electric guitar depending on how much thicker the sound should be.
+For instance, if you are playing heavy metal music, you might need a 7-string electric guitar.
+Depending on how much thicker the sound should be.
 For blues, you might look for a hollow body with thinner strings to match your tone.

-Rhythm guitars play a huge role in determining the tone of your music, and you will need to experiment with different models depending on what kind of gear you are using.
-And so if you are playing a Stratocaster wondering why you cannot get a good thick high gain sound, this is because it’s the wrong instrument.
+Rhythm guitars play a huge role in determining the tone of your music.
+You will need to experiment with different models depending on what kind of gear you are using.
+Are you playing a Stratocaster and wondering why you cannot get a good thick high gain sound?
+This is because it’s the wrong instrument.

 Proper Use of Pickups

-Most electric guitars that are designed for a certain type of music will come loaded with the right pickups.
+Most electric guitars that are designed for a certain type of music will come with the right pickups.
 This allows a guitarist to simply start using it for the style that they play.
-However, different sounds can be obtained by the setting of the selector switch.
+Yet, different sounds can be obtained by setting the selector switch.

 While some switches are marked rhythm, like on a Les Paul, the truth is, it doesn’t matter which you use.
 You will hear and read that you should use a setting for a certain sound.
-And while this has its place, the truth is, you should use the setting that best matches your electric guitar rhythm tone.
+This has its place.
+The truth is, you should use the setting that best matches your electric guitar rhythm tone.

 The neck pickup will be warmer and so for certain styles of music, this will be perfect!
 But for others, it might be too bass-heavy and not as tight as you need.
 And so use the setting that sounds best for your needs.